Ryan's World: Influence

 Kaji has impacted the toy industry through the high view counts of his toy reviews, which will sometimes affect toy sales.
 Chris Williams of PocketWatch compared Kaji to Nickelodeon's SpongeBob SquarePants.

-At the Toy Fair 2018 in New York City, Kaji announced a line of toys, branded as Ryan's World, in cooperation with PocketWatch and Bonkers Toys.
+At the American International Toy Fair 2018 in New York City, Kaji announced a line of toys, branded as Ryan's World, in cooperation with PocketWatch and Bonkers Toys.

 The toys were first released exclusively at Walmart on August 6, 2018.

 The Ryan's World channel has been listed in 2018 and 2019 as the highest-earning YouTube channel by Forbes.
 The New York Times reported that the Kaji family earn at least $25 million from their "Ryan's World" merchandise sales, which totaled over $250 million in 2021.

-The channel's description mentions that most of the toys reviewed are later donated to charity.
-His mother told Tubefilter that "Ryan doesn't keep all the toys he gets — we give a lot of them away to friends and family, and also a lot of them away to charity."

 Controversy

 On August 28, 2019, a complaint was filed by Truth in Advertising and the Federal Trade Commission due to its sponsored videos not being properly disclosed.
 Truth in Advertising has claimed that "Nearly 90 percent of the Ryan ToysReview videos have included at least one paid product recommendation aimed at preschoolers, a group too young to distinguish between a commercial and a review."
 These advertisements often depict unhealthy foods.
 The latter complaint resulted in the FTC suing YouTube and Google for $170 million; this resulted in YouTube adopting new rules on children's content to comply with the Children's Online Privacy Protection Act.